astrojhgu/rt1d/README.rst

 Currently, rt1d depends on h5py, numpy, and scipy.
 The built-in analysis module also relies on matplotlib, though if you'd rather make your plots with something else, this dependence is not necessary.

+If you have the Python progressbar module installed somewhere, rt1d will use it.
+Don't be alarmed if the time-to-completion estimate you're given is absurd at first -- the time-step at the beginning of radiative transfer simulations is very small (characteristic ionization timescale very short).
+The example problem given below should run in about a minute on a single CPU.

 Example
 -------